UPDATE

 How to apply and renew

-To learn how to get or renew the type of disabled parking privileges you need, choose an option below:
+Learn how to get or renew the type of disabled parking permit you need:

 • Permanent (for individuals with a permanent disability)